 - Susan Sellers received a BFA in graphic design from the Rhode Island School of Design in 1989.
 She went on to earn an MA in American Studies from Yale University, where her work explored mid-nineteenth-century labor practices in craft industries of printing and typesetting and the emergence of professionalized design practices.
 She has taught and lectured widely, and her articles have appeared in a number of journals including Eye, Design Issues, and Visible Language.
 She has held positions in several studios including Total Design and UNA in Amsterdam.
 Ms. Sellers is a founding partner at the design studio 2×4 in New York City and holds the position of Head of Design at the Metropolitan Museum of Art.
 She was appointed to the Yale faculty in 1997 and is currently senior critic in graphic design.

-- William S. Smith is a Triple Canopy senior editor and an associate editor at Art in America.
+- William S. Smith is a Triple Canopy contributing editor and a senior editor at Art in America.